samuelrusterucci/erose/README.md

 - stellar magnitudes and their uncertainties
 - an empirical or theoretical isochrone

-and can then process surveys such as UNIONS/DES/Euclid... on a standard laptop in less than a day.
+and can then process surveys such as UNIONS, DES or Euclid on a standard laptop in less than a day.

 ## Installation